 Amebic infections are sometimes treated with anti-amebic medication (amebicides), and Clostridium infections can be treated with amebicides or antibiotics.

 When caused by ischemia, colitis is treated by surgical removal of the diseased section of the colon.
-Ulcerative colitis is treated with a combination of anti-inflammatory drugs (corticosteroids), a special diet, and vitamin supplements.

 Prolonged diarrhea may result in dehydration and electrolyte imbalance.
 In severe cases of colitis, hemorrhage and perforation of the colon can occur.

 Most cases of colitis caused by infection resolve without treatment.
 If treatment is necessary, the infections usually respond well to the medication.
 Antibiotic-associated colitis usually resolves once the antibiotic therapy has been discontinued.
 Prognosis for ischemic colitis may depend on the extent of damaged colon that had to be removed.
 Ulcerative colitis is a chronic condition requiring long-term management.